IdentityModel/IdentityModel.OidcClient.Old/README.md

 ## Setup

 The `OidcClientOptions` class lets you set up the parameters for communicating with the OpenID Connect provider.
-Here you specify the address to the provider, client ID, client secret, scopes and redirect URI.
+Here you specify the base address of the provider, client ID, client secret, scopes and redirect URI.

 ```csharp
 var authority = "https://demo.identityserver.io";